iOS 13 full review

 Since the iOS 8 update in 2014, Apple has allowed iOS users to install third-party keyboards, such as Swype - which enables you to swipe across the screen from letter to letter in a continuous motion.

-Many of us dearly loved Swype, but it was sadly discontinued in 2018.
-Which makes it particularly nice to hear that iOS 13 adds Swype-style typing to the system keyboard.
+Many of us dearly loved Swype, but it was sadly discontinued in 2018 - which made it particularly nice to hear that iOS 13 adds Swype-style typing to the system keyboard.

-It's early days, and our verdict will have to wait until we've tried the official public version, which goes live later today.
-But we love what we've seen of iOS 13.
+Our verdict will have to wait until we've tried the official public version, which goes live later today.
+But we love what we've seen and tried of iOS 13.

-An additional speed boost is welcome (although we look forward to testing iOS 13 on a variety of devices to see how this shapes up in practice) and we're happy to see the return of swipe typing following the sad demise of the Swype keyboard.
+An additional speed boost is welcome (although we look forward to testing iOS 13 on more, and particularly older, devices to see how this shapes up in practice) and we've been loving swipe typing.
 It's also great to see dark mode make its debut at long last, and the privacy benefits of Sign in with Apple are obvious.
 Our main concern right now is that the GM is still buggy, which could indicate problems with the public release.